 A challenging but rewarding 5-day trek along the Red Ape Trail that passes through orangutan lebensraum deep in the heart of the Sarawak rainforest.
 The tour offers an authentic jungle experience and the chance to see endangered animals in their natural habitat.
 Follow your Iban guide on this demanding hike through the Bornean jungle - crossing streams, climbing up hills and sliding down the other side.

-The sandstone massiv of Gunung Mulu dominates the landscape of Mulu National Park.
+The sandstone massif of Gunung Mulu dominates the landscape of Mulu National Park.
 And some of the most impressive limestone landscapes can be found at Gunnung Api.
 The characteristic pinnacles rise up to 45m.
 You will not only visit the impressive show caves but also hike up the mountain until you reach Camp 5.
-Spend two nights at the base camp to see the stone fomations before you return to the national park HQ.
+Spend two nights at the base camp to see the stone formations before you return to the national park HQ.

 Go on a trekking tour to Wehea rain forest in East Kalimantan.
 Meet the Dayak Kenyah and stay at a long house before you set up camp in the protected forest.
 It is one of the last sanctuaries for orangutans, clouded leopards and rare langurs.